DennisSchenkel/PP4-Cityfur/README.md

 ### Imagery

-Images used as content for test purposes were created with ChatGPT and DALL-E 3.
+Images used as content for test purposes were created with ChatGPT and DALL-E 3.<br>
+The favicon was created by using a FontAwesome icon and a blue background, edited with Affinity Designer 2.<br>

 ### Typography